 In Cambridge Bay from November 11-14, 2005 and in Kugluktuk from January 20-23, 2006, Elders and youth were brought together for the purpose of building traditional Inuinnaqtun bows, and recording the Elders knowledge of bows, bow making, and hunting with bows.

 For Inuinnait, the bow was a very important tool for survival.
 It was used mainly for hunting caribou, but was also used for ptarmigan, hare, muskox, and even grizzly.

-Over four days workshop participants gained insight into their heritage by crafting a wooden bow while Elders provided demonstrations, advice and oral traditions.
-The Elders knowledge and experiences of bow making and hunting with the bow were recorded.
-Many Inuinnaqtun terms for bows, arrows and hunting techniques were recorded.
+Over four days, workshop participants gained insight into their heritage by crafting a wooden bow while Elders provided demonstrations, advice and oral traditions.
+The Elders knowledge and experiences of bow making and hunting with the bow were recorded, as well as many Inuinnaqtun terms for bows, arrows and hunting techniques.